Edit First, Shoot Later: A Real-World Look at Editing Animation

 In retakes, animation editing can be modified for any number of reasons.
 Revising character animation, fixing technical errors, and adding new lines of dialogue can all occur at this stage.
 Despite going through a thorough animatic process, it’s hard to know what you have until you see it all together.
 Very rarely are the shots you see in an animated film or television show the first pass the editor gets.

 That’s why I keep every version of a shot on my timeline until after it’s been finalised.
 Keeping track of countless iterations of each shot requires obsessive detail, but actually speeds up my workflow.
 I can easily compare versions of shots to see exactly what’s changed or improved.
 If there are better parts in different versions, I can combine them to create the best version.
 Here’s an example of what one of my timelines might look like throughout the retakes process:

 It takes hundreds of specialized artists and technicians to complete an animated project.
 Many of those people pour their great talents into a very focused, hyper-specific portion of a production.

 Editors who work in animation occupy a unique role, however.
-The editor is one of the few individuals whose job it is to consider every element within the context of the complete episode or movie, to observe how all the pieces fit together, and to use them to create the best possible final product.
+We’re among the few whose jobis to consider every element within the context of the entire piece.
+We observe how all the pieces fit together, and use them to create the best possible final product.